BlueObelisk/blueobelisk.github.io/datarepository.md

 ## Chemical Structure Repository

 A complementary project, called Chemical Structures, has been initiated in June 2006.
-It aims to provide a set of organic structures, which includes 3D coordinates, InChi code, molecular weight, melting point, etc. The last release (v2.2.0) contains over 570 structures.
+It aims to provide a set of organic structures, which includes 3D coordinates, InChI code, molecular weight, melting point, etc. The last release (v2.2.0) contains over 570 structures.
 You can also browse the [svn repository](http://blueobelisk.svn.sourceforge.net/viewvc/blueobelisk/structures/trunk).

 ### Download